vjekob/al-objid/doc/Authorization.md

 your app ID, you can authorize your app.

-When you authorize your app, the back end generates a unique key for that app, sends it to Ninja, and Ninja then stores the key in the authorization file named `.objidauth` in the root of your AL app repository.
+When you authorize your app, the back end generates a unique key for that app, sends it to Ninja, and Ninja then stores the key in the configuration file named `.objidconfig` in the root of your AL app repository.

 This is an example of the authorization file: